dashingshree6/Tic-Tac-Toe/Readme.md

 # Grid game

- The correct image is provided at right hand side for your reference.
+  correct image is provided at right hand side for your reference.
 The screen for the game looks like this:
 ![image_puzzle](https://www.codeproject.com/KB/HTML/810978/lotus.jpg)
 >### 2.2048